Back to Blog

 A coding bootcamp is an intensive career training course focused on foundational programming skills.
 Most programs take beginner-level students and get them ready for an entry-level position.

-Are coding bootcamps still worth it?
+Are software engineering bootcamps still worth it?

 Exact numbers depend on the bootcamp, but in general, students earn $20,000-$30,000 more after graduating compared to their previous roles.
 This makes it well worth it to upskill or kickstart a new career – and means that coding bootcamps are still worth it!

-Are there any prerequisites for a coding bootcamp?
+Are there any prerequisites for a bootcamp?

 This depends on the type of bootcamp you want to attend.
 If you’ve already dabbled in some self-study and don’t want to start with beginner classes, you can choose an intermediate course with technical prerequisites.
 Or, if you want to start your education with a bootcamp, you can choose a beginner-level program with no technical experience required.